karajsch/karajsch/README.md

-### Hi! 👋
+### Hey there! 👋

-I'm a webdev with a background in art based in Philadelphia. 👩🏻‍💻 🖼️ 🏛️
+I'm a webdev with a background in art based in Philadelphia.
 I'm passionate about creating clean, visually pleasing websites that are easy and fun to use.
 Want to know more?
-Check out [my portfolio](https://karajsch.github.io/) or you can add me on [LinkedIn](https://www.linkedin.com/in/karajsch/)! 🙋🏻‍♀️ ☕
+Check out [my portfolio](https://karajsch.github.io/) or you can add me on [LinkedIn](https://www.linkedin.com/in/karajsch/)!

 | [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=karajsch)](https://github.com/karajsch/github-readme-stats) | ![Kara's GitHub stats](https://github-readme-stats.vercel.app/api?username=karajsch&show_icons=true) |
 | :--------------------------------------------------------------------------------------------------------------------------------------: | :--------------------------------------------------------------------------------------------------: |